ebnerluca/uw_depth/README.md

 `data/example_dataset` folder contains an example dataset which can be used to run the demo as well as an inspiration on how to setup your own custom dataset.
 Inside, the `dataset.py` script provides a convenient `get_example_dataset()` method which is reading a list of path tuples from `dataset.csv`.

 ### Preprocessing
 The `helper_scripts` folder contains useful scripts which can be used for preprocessing of datasets, such as extracting visual features for usage as sparse depth measurements or creating train/test splits.
+In general, every data point in a dataset needs:
+- RGB image (see `data/example_dataset/rgb`)
+- keypoint location with corresponding depth (see `data/example_dataset/features`) *
+- depth image ground truth (for training / evaluation only, see `data/example_dataset/depth`)

+\* check out `helper_scripts/extract_dataset_features.py` for a simple example on how such features can be generated if ground truth is available.
+If not, you could use e.g. SLAM.

+Then, the `.csv` file defines the tuples, see `data/example_dataset/dataset.csv`.

+Make sure that you also load your data correctly via the dataloader, e.g. depending on your dataset, images can be in uint8, uint16 or float format (see `data/example_dataset/dataset.py`)